-- 40.2.1 Allocations of income are made in respect of the income available for allocation in each accounting period. - 40.2.2 Distributions of income in respect of Income Shares for each Sub-fund are paid on or before the annual income allocation date of 30 November and on or before the interim allocation date of 31 May in each year. - 40.2.3 If a distribution remains unclaimed for a period of six years after it has become due, it will be forfeited and will revert to the relevant Sub-Fund, and if no longer in existence, then to the Company. - 40.2.4 The amount available for distribution in any accounting period is calculated by taking the aggregate of the income received or receivable for the account of the relevant Sub-fund in respect of that period, and deducting the charges and expenses of the Company or the relevant Sub-fund paid or payable out of income in respect of that accounting period.
-The ACD then makes such other adjustments as it considers appropriate (and after consulting the auditors as appropriate) in relation to taxation, income equalisation, income unlikely to be received within 12 months following the relevant income allocation date, income which should not be accounted for on an accrual basis because of lack of information as to how it accrues, transfers between the income and capital account and any other adjustments which the ACD considers appropriate after consulting the auditors. - 40.2.5 In relation to income shares, distributions of income for each Sub-fund in which income shares are issued are paid by BACS directly into a shareholder's bank account on or before the relevant income allocation date in each year.
-Payment will be made into the bank or building society account last notified by the shareholder to the ACD.
+- 40.2.1 Allocations of income are made in respect of the income available for allocation in each accounting period. - 40.2.2 Distributions of income in respect of Income Shares for each Sub-fund are paid on or before the annual income allocation date of 31 October and on or before the interim allocation date of 30 April in each year. - 40.2.3 If a distribution remains unclaimed for a period of six years after it has become due, it will be forfeited and will revert to the Sub-fund and if no longer in existence then to the Company. - 40.2.4 The amount available for distribution in any accounting period is calculated by taking the aggregate of the income received or receivable for the account of the relevant Sub-fund in respect of that period, and deducting the charges and expenses of the Company or the relevant Sub-fund paid or payable out of income in respect of that accounting period.
+The ACD then makes such other adjustments as it considers appropriate (and after consulting the auditors as appropriate) in relation to taxation, income equalisation, income unlikely to be received within 12 months following the relevant income allocation date, income which should not be accounted for on an accrual basis because of lack of information as to how it accrues, transfers between the income and capital account and any other adjustments which the ACD considers appropriate after consulting the auditors. - 40.2.5 In relation to income Shares, distributions of income for each Sub-fund in which income Shares are issued are paid by BACS directly into a shareholder's bank account on or before the relevant income allocation date in each year.
+Where any income is to be paid by direct credit, payment will be made into the bank or building society account last notified by the shareholder to the ACD.
 It will be deemed to be received on the income allocation date.
 The ACD will not be responsible if the payment is delayed except where as a result of the ACD's negligence.
 The ACD will have no obligation to remit a second payment to the shareholder until satisfied with the results of the investigation.